My finances, my projects, my life

 The joys (or not) of renting

-The renter has no such responsibilities – they simply call the landlord and ask them to fix things (this may or may not happen swiftly).
+The renter has no such responsibilities – they simply call the landlord and ask them to fix problems (this may or may not happen swiftly).
 However, it can be more expensive.
-Average rental costs in Luxembourg City grew by 115.5% between 2010 and 2020, and even faster in peripheral municipalities such as Sandweiler (156.7%), Mamer (164.0%) and Niederanven (171.0%), and other major cities across Europe have seen similar price rises as demand outstrips a constrained supply.
-Someone paying €3,000 a month could easily spend €900,000 over 25 years, without an asset at the end.
+Average rental costs in Luxembourg City grew by 115.5% between 2010 and 2020, and even faster in peripheral municipalities such as Sandweiler (156.7%), Mamer (164.0%) and Niederanven (171.0%); since the beginning of 2021 the average rental asking price across the country has risen by a further 23% as of May 2024.

-This is a strong argument in favour of buying, but for those who are moving from country to country, don’t have the disposable capital, or don’t want to become entangled in the tax systems of multiple jurisdictions, may decide the best alternative is to rent a smaller and cheaper apartment and direct what savings they are making into financial market investments.
+The rising cost of rental property is for from unique to Luxembourg – other major cities across Europe have seen similar increases as demand outstrips a constrained supply.
+Anyone paying €3,000 a month in rent could have spent €900,000 over 25 years, without owning an asset at the end.
+This is a strong argument in favour of buying, but those who move frequently from country to country, don’t have sufficient disposable capital, or don’t want to risk becoming entangled in the tax systems of multiple jurisdictions, may decide the best option is to rent a smaller and cheaper apartment and direct what savings they can make into financial market investments.

-For example, an individual who paid €2,528 in rent and also channelled €1,000 a month into the stock market would have the same monthly outlay as a property purchaser with a monthly €3,528 mortgage loan repayment.
-Assuming the long-term average for the stock market of around 5% per year, this would generate a lump sum of €595,500 after 25 years.
-An investor may be able to super-charge these savings by paying the money into a pension product, which benefit from tax breaks in many countries.
+For example, an individual who paid €2,528 in rent and also channelled €1,000 a month into the stock market would have the same monthly outlay as a property purchaser with a €3,528 monthly mortgage loan repayment.
+Assuming the long-term average for the stock market of around 5% per year, these investments would generate a return of €595,500 after 25 years.
+An investor might be able to enhance the value of these investments by channelling them through a pension product, which benefits from tax breaks in many countries.

 Later-life considerations

 As an illustration, the renter’s annual cost may still be as high as €30,000 per year for their smaller home, while the homeowner probably has only to pay around €5,000 per year in upkeep and maintenance.
-However, if the renter has held on to that €595,500 lump sum, this can continue to grow as well as pay out income.
-Invested in the right way, that lump sum could generate an income of as much as 4% per year – equivalent to €23,820.
-That brings the renter’s annual cost down to €6,180.
+However, if the renter has continued to hold that €595,500 in investments, this can continue to grow as well as pay out income.
+Invested in the right way, that lump sum could generate an income of as much as 4% per year – equivalent to €23,820 – which would brings the renter’s annual cost down to €6,180.

 There are tax considerations, however.
-Any income received from bond coupons, stock market dividends and capital gains will be taxable unless it is held through a tax-sheltered investment product such as a pension plan.
+Any income received from bond interest, stock market dividends and capital gains will be taxable unless it is held through a tax-sheltered investment product such as a pension plan.
 This should be a priority for anyone planning to rent and save rather than buying a property.

 Flexibility, especially for the young

-Home ownership is inherently inflexible – houses can be difficult and slow to sell and sometimes also to rent out.
-There are inherent complications in trying to manage a property from another country: accidents happen and they can be expensive to put right.
+Home ownership is inherently inflexible – houses can be difficult and slow to sell, and sometimes also to rent out.
+There are inherent complications in trying to manage a property from another country: accidents happen, and they can be expensive to put right.
 This is not necessarily a barrier, but for someone who places a priority on a maximum of flexibility, it can feel like an encumbrance.

 In a perfect world, buying one’s home is probably the right solution for most people, but there are many variables, such as whether continued house price growth can be relied upon in the long term, and the value the renter places on flexibility.
 Renting is not necessarily a bad option, providing the renter saves judiciously to ensure they can accumulate assets to ease their way in later life.

-Since interest rates began to rise in 2022, owner-occupiers and other home-owners have found that price growth has slowed and, in some countries, gone into reverse.
+Since interest rates began to rise in 2022, owner-occupiers and other homeowners have found that price growth has slowed and, in some countries, gone into reverse.